 “If you thought I was good last night, just wait until tomorrow night when I know what I’m doing.
 I might not even drink so I can make sure I don’t forget my name.”

 Both laughed.
 He picked her up by the elbows to kiss her.
 After kissing, he sat her down so they could get dressed.
 Fifteen minutes later she carried him home in her Escalade.
 “I will see you at the club, okay?” she said before he got out.

 “Bet.
 I can’t wait.”
 He opened the door and climbed out.

 “I can’t wait, either, you big handsome rascal.”

 He stuck his head back in and gave her another long kiss.
 “I like you a lot, Sheila.
 Maybe this thing between us will turn into something, huh?”

 “It’s possible.
 We’ll see, honey.
 See you tomorrow.”
 They kissed again and she drove away, smiling.

-Expect UNKNOWN INNOCENCE by Wayne T. Dowdy in late 2015 or early 2016 as an eBook from your favorite eBook store.
-Midnight Express Books will release the paperback in 2016.
-Read more of my writings on my blog (https://straightfromthepen.wordpress.com).
-Visit StraightFromthePen.com and my author’s page on Smashwords.com (https://www.smashwords.com/profile/view/WayneMrDowdy) for free essays.
-Purchase my paperbacks from Midnight Express Books, P.O.
-Box 69, Berryville, AR 72616 or your favorite book retailer.
+February 21, 2021, UPDATE: Purchase UNKNOWN INNOCENCE by Wayne T. Dowdy as an eBook or paperback from your favorite eBook store.
+Visit my author’s page on Smashwords.com (https://www.smashwords.com/profile/view/WayneMrDowdy) for free essays.
 Thank you!